matt1tk/SpirtDL/README.md

 Open a github issue if you have any issues using it.

+#Common issues

+Running the exe does nothing
+Cause: no fuckin clue, but i coded this as an alternative: https://github.com/matt1tk/SpirtDL2

 Contact me: admin@matt1.tk or 2772#7903 on discord or u/throwaway27727394927 on reddit!